 The truth is that using essential oils diluted at the normal levels of between 0.5% and 1.5% in products designed for topical application has never been shown to have any adverse effect whatsoever during pregnancy.

-All Green People products that contain essential oils use them at concentrations of less than 1.5% therefore all of our products can be safely used during pregnancy.
+Green People skin care products that contain essential oils use them at concentrations of less than 1.5% and can be safely used during pregnancy.
+Our Alexandra Kay essential oil blends are highly concentrated and are not suitable for use in pregnancy.

 Discover our most popular pregnancy products